elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 ## app.css

-You've gotten a chance to look at some of the styles that Phoenix gives us in the `phoenix.css` file.
+We've looked at the default styles that Phoenix gives us in the `phoenix.css` file.
 For the rest of this chapter, let's work with the `app.css` file that's also located inside the `assets/css` folder.
 In fact, let's remove all the custom CSS declarations at the bottom of the `phoenix.css` file and migrate the few we'll need to `app.css`.

 In other words, we'll leave all the minified Bootstrap CSS code in our `phoenix.css` file.
 But we'll delete all the custom CSS declarations from the